 Cleveland Public Theatre announces Auditions for

-By India Nicole Burton
+Directed by India Nicole Burton

 Looking to cast the following roles…